aboutcode-org/turbo-spdx/README.rst

 TurboSPDX
 =========

-TurboSPDX is a fast and lightweight Python library for parsing and writing SPDX JSON documents with pinpoint accuracy.
+TurboSPDX is a fast and lightweight Python library for parsing and writing SPDX JSON documents correctly.
 With its precise implementation of the SPDX schema, library can accurately handle even the most complex SPDX documents.

 |license| |version| |build|